-Develop and use systems to identify and manage risks, and provide accurate information to support effective decision making;
+Develop and use systems to identify and manage risks, and provide accurate information to support effective decision making.

-Train employees and provide the resources to meet our safety culture, environmental stewardship and social responsibility objectives and targets;
+Train employees and provide the resources to meet our safety culture, environmental stewardship and social responsibility objectives and targets.

-Respect the Universal Declaration of Human Rights in its business operations;
+Respect the Universal Declaration of Human Rights in its business operations.

-Respect the social, economic and cultural rights of local communities;
+Respect the social, economic and cultural rights of local communities.

-Adopt procedures, practices and operating standards that ensure ongoing performance improvement aligned with our corporate policies and international best practice;
+Adopt procedures, practices and operating standards that ensure ongoing performance improvement aligned with our corporate policies and international best practice.

-Wherever appropriate and feasible, set operating standards that exceed the requirements of the national law;
+Wherever appropriate and feasible, set operating standards that exceed the requirements of the national law.

-Promote leadership in social responsibility and workplace relations from all our employees;
+Promote leadership in social responsibility and workplace relations from all our employees.

-Seek to share our success by partnering with stakeholders in appropriate community development programs;
+Seek to share our success by partnering with stakeholders in appropriate community development programs.

 Strive to communicate our Health, Safety, Environmental and Community (HSEC) performance in an accurate, transparent and timely manner.

-See our Environmental Stewardship and Social Responsibility Policies and commitment to Voluntary Principles below.
+Our Environmental Stewardship and Social Responsibility Policies and commitment to Voluntary Principles below.

 Annamite commits to regularly carrying out rehabilitation of drilling pads and access roads immediately post-completion of each hole if not to be further used.If needed for future work, an environmental clean-up is taking place, to include managing properly waste and safe disposal of drilling mud.

 On Social Responsibility, community newsletters will be regularly prepared and disseminated locally, and policies and procedures regarding land access, damage compensation, grievance management and community support initiatives are publicly disclosed in our local office.

 ICMM is an international organisation dedicated to a safe, fair and sustainable mining and metals industry.
 Bringing together 26 mining and metals companies and 35 regional and commodities associations the aim is to strengthen environmental and social performance.
 ICMM serves as a catalyst for change, enhancing mining’s contribution to society.

 Established in May 2003 the principles respond to the key challenges identified by the Mining, Minerals and Sustainable Development (MMSD) Project's agenda for change.
 In parallel ICMM has developed a series of position statements to augment the ICMM 10 Principles for sustainable development.

 Annamite is committed to endorsing and implementing all ICMM 10 Principles.
 These serve as a best-practice framework for sustainable development in the mining and metals industry.
 We will report periodically on the company’s performance during our exploration activities.

-WGC RESPONSIBLE GOLD MINING PRINCIPLES
+GOLD MINING PRINCIPLES

 Working with the World Gold Council (WGC) members, the world’s leading gold mining companies, and in collaborating with key industry stakeholders, the council has set out the Principles that it believes address key environmental, social and governance issues for the gold mining sector.